automateps/AutomatePS/Docs/Remove-AMSnmpConditionCredential.md

 ```

 ## DESCRIPTION
-Remove-AMSnmpConditionCredential removes a credential from an AutoMate Enterprise SNMP condition.
+Remove-AMSnmpConditionCredential removes a credential from an Automate SNMP condition.

 ## EXAMPLES